-- White collar crime is nonviolent crime committed for financial gain.
+- White-collar crime is a nonviolent crime committed for financial gain.
 These crimes are characterized by deceit, concealment, or violation of trust for self-gaining.
 White-collar crimes are committed by shrewd people to obtain or avoid losing money, property, or services, or to secure a personal or business advantage.
 In order to prove that a white-collar crime was committed, the prosecution must prove the following four elements:

 - Disguise and concealment-the defendant hides or conceals their criminal activity to avoid getting caught.